WanliYoung/Revisit-Editing-Evaluation/README.md

 ### 📢News

+- 2025-06-02, we have released our QAEdit benchmark on [Hugging Face](https://huggingface.co/datasets/WenDingY/QAEdit).
+- 2025-05-16, 🎉🎉 our paper ["The Mirage of Model Editing: Revisiting Evaluation in the Wild"](https://arxiv.org/abs/2502.11177) has been accepted to ACL 2025 Main Conference.
-- 2025-03-04, our newly proposed **real-world evaluation framework** for model editing has been integrated into [EasyEdit](https://github.com/zjunlp/EasyEdit).
+- 2025-03-04, our newly proposed **WILD evaluation framework** for model editing has been integrated into [EasyEdit](https://github.com/zjunlp/EasyEdit).
 You can also refer to it for a comprehensive evaluation of various editing techniques and datastes.
-Special thanks to the recognition and support of [EasyEdit](https://github.com/zjunlp/EasyEdit).
+Special thanks to the recognition and support of EasyEdit team.